toreamun/amshan-homeassistant/README.en.md

 ## Options

 It is possible to configure a scale factor of currents, power and energy measurements.
-Some meters are known to to not be connected directly to main power, but through a current transformer with a reduction factor of 50.
+Some meters are known to not be connected directly to main power, but through a current transformer with a reduction factor of 50.
 In that case you can use the scale factor to get correct values.

 ## Remote M-BUS